vothane/acts_as_voodoo/README.md

 ### Usage

-Right now, functionality is limited to the The Query API can be used to request detailed information about your assets.
+The Query API can be used to request detailed information about your assets.

 Queries are built using a SQL-like interface.